MicroStrategy/rest-api-docs/docs/common-workflows/manage-derived-element-objects/replace-an-existing-element.md

 ---
-title: Workflow Sample - Replace an Existing Derived Element
+title: Workflow sample - Replace an existing derived element
-sidebar_label: Replace an Existing Derived Element
+sidebar_label: Replace an existing derived element
 description: This workflow sample demonstrates how to replace an existing derived element object through the Modeling service.
 ---